 The key is to investigate your complete risk factor profile through a thorough dental examination.
 Once we know everything about your mouth, life, and health that increases your decay risk, we can put in place a balanced strategy of prevention and treatment just for you.
 Doing so will greatly increase your chances of keeping your teeth decay-free and healthy.

-If you would like more information on preventing and treating dental disease, please Contact Us or Schedule An Appointment for a consultation.
+If you would like more information on preventing and treating dental disease, please contact our dentists in Noblesville, IN or Schedule An Appointment for a consultation.
 You can also learn more about this topic by reading the Dear Doctor magazine article “Tooth Decay: How To Assess Your Risk.”